SurgicalInformatics/healthyr_book/docs/02_basics.md

 1. At present, how many variables are there?

 2. How many deaths were there from communicable diseases in 1990?
-Hint: clicking on columns when Viewing a dataset orders it.
+Hint: clicking on columns when Viewing a dataframe orders it.